themeblvd/justwrite/README.md

 # Just Write

-This is a client-side web application built with React DOM.
-It allows a user from any WordPress website to login, and manage its posts, via the REST API.
+[Just Write](https://justwrite.app) is a client-side web application built in [React](https://reactjs.org/).
+It allows a user from any WordPress website to log in and manage posts via its REST API.
+The project structure and build process comes from my personal [React boilerplate](https://github.com/themeblvd/react-boilerplate).

 ![](https://raw.githubusercontent.com/themeblvd/justwrite/master/screenshot-1.png)

 ## Using the Application

-In order for a user to log in through the application, the WordPress website needs to be on `https` and have the [JWT Authentication for WP REST API](https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/) plugin set up.
+In order for a user to log in through the application, their WordPress website needs to be secured on `https` and have the [JWT Authentication for WP REST API](https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/) plugin set up.

 ## How it Works

-It's important to note that *Just Write* is purely a client-side application, with no backend.
-When you log in, a POST request is sent to your WordPress website to generate a JWT authentication token.
+It's important to note that *Just Write* is simply a client-side application, with no backend.
+When a user logs in, a `POST` request is sent to their WordPress website to generate a [JWT authentication token](https://jwt.io/).
 If successful, *Just Write* then saves this token to the user's local browser storage.

 Every time *Just Write* loads, this token is verified through the WordPress API to maintain the user's logged-in state within the application.
-This authentication token is then sent in the Header with every API request, giving the user the ability to edit content of the website.
+This authentication token is then sent in the Header with every API request to WordPress, giving the user the ability to edit content of the website.

 ## Developing the Application